-|Small – Medium Business||$ 50 000 – $ 500 000|
+|Small – Medium Business||$ 50,000 – $ 500,000|

-|Medium – Large Business||$ 500 000 – $ 5 million|
+|Medium Business – Enterprise||$ 500,000 – $ 2 million|

-Well, that may be not that easy and clear-cut.
+Again, that pricing range may be not that easy and clear-cut.
 The most popular search result by Google suggests a typical ERP installation for a mid-sized enterprise will range from $150,000 to $750,000 (Jan 2015, Clients First).
 That large range in ERP cost is due to the numerous above mentioned factors to this type of business software – the extent of use, training, customization, maintenance, upgrades etc. Like every living individual, every business environment or entity is unique.
 The price of each ERP project too, respectively.

 No one can determine the whole final price for ERP implementation precisely.
-Again, we mean precisely.
 Any vendor can tell you their pricing policy and possible additional costs.
 You can predict your budget based on your infrastructure, staff and software requirements.
 The point is that you’ll know the total cost only when the project is complete.
 The common rule is: the bigger the company, the bigger the number of users, the higher the cost will go.

-Also, it’s useful to know that the price of the software itself is the lesser part of the cost.
+Also, it’s useful to know that the price of software itself is the lesser part of the cost.
 Most of the ERP cost will be spent on employees, external consultants and so on.
 Generally, the total ERP cost distribution looks like this:

 Factors contributing to ERP cost